-Cost modelling involves the analysis of the production costs, labor costs, material costs and the profit margin so as to determine the true cost of a product or service.
-It helps organizations understand the suppliers pricing strategy and to also be able to determine the actual price they should pay for a particular component or part.
+Cost modeling involves the analysis of production costs, labor costs, material costs, and profit margins to determine the true cost of a product or service.
+It helps organizations understand the supplier’s pricing strategy and also be able to determine the actual price they should pay for a particular component or part.
 Cost modeling is a common activity in large organizations and has found wide acceptance all over the globe.
 Organizations are now driving business decisions based on insights derived from a large amount of data available through several credible sources.
-However, the small and medium manufacturing enterprises are still to catch on this new trend in the market.
-This is largely due to the lack of technological infrastructure as well as the expertise to perform a complex and challenging task like cost modeling by these organizations.
+However, the small and medium manufacturing enterprises are still to catch on to this new trend in the market.
+This is largely due to the lack of technological infrastructure as well as the expertise to perform complex and challenging tasks like cost modeling by these organizations.

 An organization cannot create a competitive advantage based on product innovation alone.
-In order to gain an edge and maintain the leadership position in the market, businesses have to focus on a robust supply chain management strategy.
-For this, the organization has to leverage cost modelling tools to identify the costs involved in procuring raw materials from various suppliers in order to receive top quality materials at the best possible price.
-Cost modelling helps the organization to facilitate cost savings and drive profitability throughout the supply chain.
+To gain an edge and maintain a leadership position in the market, businesses have to focus on a robust supply chain management strategy.
+For this, the organization has to leverage cost modeling tools to identify the costs involved in procuring raw materials from various suppliers to receive top-quality materials at the best possible price.
+Cost modeling helps the organization to facilitate cost savings and drive profitability throughout the supply chain.

-To know more about cost modelling cost models in procurement, cost modeling tools, and cost modeling software:
+To know more about cost modeling cost models in procurement, cost modeling tools, and cost modeling software: